Marc Dutroux: Michel Nihoul

 Michel Nihoul was a businessman known to frequently attend sex parties.
 He was accused of being the brains behind the child kidnapping and abuse operation around Dutroux.
-According to Vos, Nihoul was charged in relation to the case with "kidnapping, rape, conspiracy and drug offenses."
 Nihoul's lawyer in the case, Frederic Clement de Clety, denied all charges made against Nihoul by Dutroux and called him a "liar and manipulator."
 When the investigative journalist Olenka Frenkiel met Nihoul in Brussels, he reportedly greeted her with the words "I am the monster of Belgium."
 He told her that he was certain that he would never be prosecuted.
-During the encounter he grabbed her, tickled her and pulled her onto him so that she called for her colleagues to help her get away from him.
+During the encounter, he grabbed her, tickled her and pulled her onto him so that she called for her colleagues to help her get away from him.
 Frenkiel was working on a documentary on the case for the BBC.
-In 2004 at the end of the Dutroux case trial he was released of all charges of child abduction.
-In May 2010 the Belgian prosecutor's office dropped all charges against Nihoul relating to a participation to a pedophile ring in the absence of any tangible evidence.
+In 2004, at the end of the Dutroux case trial, he was released of all charges of child abduction.
+In May 2010, the Belgian prosecutor's office dropped all charges against Nihoul relating to participation in a paedophile ring in the absence of any tangible evidence.